 Is Minimalism Right for You?

-Even if you aren't sure that living a minimalistic life is best for you, adding some of these practices to your everyday routine can help reduce stress and clutter.
+Even if you aren't sure that living a minimalist life is best for you, adding some of these practices to your everyday routine can help reduce stress and clutter.
 By starting small, like removing one item a day or decluttering a single room, you'll soon realize how quickly these steps can add up to big changes.